Split

 Structural Analysis

-The Status Quo at 1 minutes (1% through the runtime) establishes Casey sits alone at a birthday party, isolated and withdrawn, while her peers socialize.
-We see her as an outsider in her ordinary world, hinting at deeper trauma..
+The Status Quo at 1 minutes (1% through the runtime) establishes Casey sits apart from her classmates at Claire's birthday party, visibly isolated and uncomfortable.
+Her outsider status is immediately established as she waits alone for her ride while the other girls celebrate..
 Significantly, this early placement immediately immerses viewers in the story world.

-The inciting incident occurs at 14 minutes when Kevin/Dennis abducts the three girls from the parking lot by spraying Claire's father unconscious.
-The normal world is shattered as the girls are taken captive..
+The inciting incident occurs at 14 minutes when Dennis, one of Kevin's personalities, sprays the girls with chemicals and abducts them from the parking lot.
+The ordinary world is shattered as the three teenagers are taken captive..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

-The Collapse moment at 87 minutes (74% through) represents the emotional nadir.
-Here, The Beast emerges fully, killing and devouring Claire and Marcia.
-Dr. Fletcher arrives but is killed.
-Casey witnesses the complete transformation into a superhuman predator.
-All hope seems lost., illustrates the protagonist at their lowest point.
+The Collapse moment at 88 minutes (75% through) represents the emotional nadir.
+Here, Dr. Fletcher arrives to help but is killed by The Beast, who has finally emerged with superhuman strength and animalistic abilities.
+Casey's last hope for outside rescue dies with the doctor, and she faces an inhuman predator alone., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 Emotional Journey